What is iot based home Automation?

 We have talked about them before, but let’s separate our components that will finally help you build a realistic model of what significant components are involved in building a smart home.
 The major components can be broken into:

-IoT sensors involved in home automation are in thousands.
+IoT sensors involved in home automation are thousands.

-The biggest players in IoT cloud can be divided into a platform-as-a-service (PaaS) and infrastructure-as-a-service (iaas).
+The biggest players in the IoT cloud can be divided into a platform-as-a-service (PaaS) and infrastructure-as-a-service (IaaS).